-5. Use of Marks
+7. Use of Marks

 You may only use our name and marks (meaning our logos, mascots, and copyrighted images) according to our Brand Guidelines.
 You may not alter or remove any proprietary notices in our marks.
 You won’t use our name or marks in your Integration name or logo, or in any way that implies an endorsement by us (that includes putting your logo on Freddie).
 If you use our marks to create your logo or name, you’ll immediately assign those rights to us at no expense.

-To the maximum extent permitted by law, We provide the APIs as-is.
+To the maximum extent permitted by law, we provide the APIs as-is.
 That means we don’t provide warranties of any kind, either express or implied, including but not limited to merchantability and fitness for a particular purpose.

 We may update or modify the APIs and this Policy from time to time by posting the changes on this site or notifying you via email.
 These changes may affect your use of the APIs or the way your Integration interacts with the API.
 If we make a change that’s unacceptable to you, you should stop using the APIs.
-Continued use of the APIs means you accept the change.

 You may have access to confidential, proprietary, and non-public information specific to the APIs (“Confidential Information”).
-You may use this information only to use and build with the APIs.
+You may use this information only to build with the APIs.
 You won’t disclose the Confidential Information to anyone without our written consent, and you’ll protect the Confidential Information from unauthorized use and disclosure in the same way you’d protect your own confidential information.

 You’ll indemnify and hold us and our Team harmless from any losses (including attorney fees) that result from third-party claims that relate to your use of the API.